kieutrinhtran/bike_data_warehouse/README.md

 # bike_data_warehouse
-Đồ án môn học Kho dữ liệu.
+Course Project: Data Warehouse
-- Tạo bộ dữ liệu excel.
+- Create 12 datasets.
-- Tạo cơ sở dữ liệu
+- Create a database.
-- Đổ dữ liệu từ excel vào kho dữ liệu bằng SQL Server Integration Services (SSIS) trên Visual Studio
+- Import data from Excel into the data warehouse using SQL Server Integration Services (SSIS) in Visual Studio
-- Xây dựng một kho dữ liệu hoàn chỉnh bằng SQL Server Analysis Services (SSAS) trên Visual Studio
+- Build a complete data warehouse using SQL Server Analysis Services (SSAS) in Visual Studio
-- Thực hiện truy vấn MDX trên Visual Studio
+- Execute MDX queries in Visual Studio
-- Trực quan hóa dữ liệu bằng Power BI
+- Visualize data using Power BI